Reema-Khaseeb/trials-/car-price-prediction/README.md

 ## Bussiness Goal
-We are required to model the price of cars with the available independent variables.
-It will be used by the management to understand how exactly the prices vary with the independent variables.
-They can accordingly manipulate the design of the cars, the business strategy etc. to meet certain price levels.
-Further, the model will be a good way for management to understand the pricing dynamics of a new market.
+The management aims to model car prices using the provided independent variables.
+This model will help:
+- Understand price variations with respect to the variables.
+- Enable modifying car designs and strategies to align with price levels.
+- Gain insights into the pricing dynamics of a new market.

 ## Features
-1. Data cleaning
+1. Data cleaning.
-2. Exploratory Data Analysis
+2. Exploratory Data Analysis (EDA).
-3. Feature Engineering
+3. Feature engineering.
-4. Feature selection
+4. Feature selection.
-5. Data Modelling and evaluation
+5. Data modeling and evaluation.
-6. Deployment: Easy-to-use API endpoints for health checks and price prediction.
+6. Deployment: API endpoints:
+   - Health check.
+   - Car price prediction.
 7. Containerized for seamless deployment using Docker.

-## Getting Started

-### Technologies Used
+## Technologies Used
 - Python
 - FastAPI
 - Docker

+## Getting Started

 ### Clone the Repository